ShiningVenus/CozyCritters/README.md

 ---

-Made with 💝 for gentle mood tracking and neurodivergent self-care.
+---

+**Cozy Critter v1.0.0** - Made with 💚 by people who understand that your brain works beautifully, just differently.

+*Finally, a mood tracking app that doesn't try to "fix" you.*